10 min read

 The owners have built direct relationships with producers, combining a handful of more eco-friendly materials to make the best pair of sneakers possible.
 For example, the rubber for the soles comes from the Amazon Rainforest, whereas the laces and canvas are made from a blend of Peruvian and Brazilian organic cotton.

-At the Veja Project, you can see precisely how Veja procures these various materials; rubber and cotton; you can even see their positions on advertising (which is not to do any of it).
+At the Veja Project, you can see precisely how Veja procures these various materials: rubber and cotton; you can even see their positions on advertising (which is not to do any of it).
 Veja is also constantly innovating its materials to minimize the environmental impact.
 They’ve developed a vegan alternative to leather called C.W.LIt’s made of organic cotton canvas coated with ricinus oil (castor oil) and cornstarch for maximum suppleness, smoothness, and durability.

 Everytable